8n8/bigwebthing/README.md

 These are the different parts of the program:

-1. (Go) The client backend.
+1. (Haskell) The client backend.
 This runs on the client's computer and does most of the work, such as caching, crypto, and communicating with the server and the GUI.

 2. (Elm) The GUI.
 This runs in a stripped-down web browser via webview.